 - working to protect the interests of EU and EEA citizens in Scotland

-- using our Innovation and Investment Hubs to influence EU policy and exchange best practice
+- using our Innovation and Investment Hubs to support trade, investment, innovation and intergovernmental relations

-- developing an updated Nordic Baltic Policy Statement
+- promoting the aims and objectives of our updated Nordic Baltic Policy Statement

 - servicing the independent Standing Council on Europe, which is advising Ministers on how to best protect Scottish interests throughout Brexit negotiations